Key Stage 3

 What will be studied?

-The Music curriculum is designed to promote enjoyment of, knowledge of and ability in the performance and composition of music.
+The Music curriculum is designed to promote the enjoyment and knowledge of, and ability in the performance and composition of music.

-We aim to develop students who can communicate musically with fluency and control of the musical resources used.
-They will develop knowledge of a variety of instruments, styles and approaches to performing and composing whilst also developing as effective and independent learners with enquiring minds.
+We aim to develop students who can communicate musically with fluency, accuracy and control of the musical resources used.
+They will develop knowledge of a variety of instruments, styles and approaches to performing and composing whilst also developing their theoretical understanding; being effective and independent learners with enquiring minds.

 They are required to develop knowledge of music technologies and their use in the creation and presentation of music.
 They are to learn to recognise contrasting genres, styles and traditions of music and to appreciate the diverse cultures of music, and develop some awareness of musical chronology.